This is the archive of the mapping.com

 Answer: Jackson, Montgomery, Baton Rouge, Tallahassee, Austin, Honolulu

-Question for Jan 10: Ten countries border Brazil.
-How many can
+• Question for Jan 10: Ten countries border Brazil.
+How many can you name?

 Answer: New Brunswick